lrasata/infra-trip-planner-webapp/README.md

 - Managed AWS services like Lambda and API Gateway provide built-in high availability.
 - Error handling and CORS headers are implemented to prevent client-side failures.

+**Monitoring**
+- **AWS CloudWatch Alarms + SNS** are set up to monitor :
+  - Api gateway :
+    - Alert when API Gateway 5xx errors spike
+    - Alert when API Gateway latency is high
+  - Lambda function :
+    - Alert when Lambda has errors

 ## Env variables and secret API key

 **Local development**